 Early paleontologists thought they were related to moose, on the strength of their size and the shape of those antlers.
 Megaloceros giganteus was found in large quantities in bogs around Dublin, and they have been called 'Irish Elk' despite their much wider geographical range; it's worth noting as well that they are really not related too closely to either European elk or the North American elk.
 Their closest remaining relatives are actually much smaller deer, the fallow deer, with somewhat daintier antlers to be sure.

 I love that Megaloceros, the Irish Elk, features in current heraldry -- I think it's awesome that amid the range of everyday animals used as heraldic elements: roosters and salmon and bears, as well as the many mythological ones: dragons and hippogriffs and mermaids, there's room as well for real animals that noone has seen since the Ice Age --

-Northern Ireland uses the Irish Elk in a configuration that makes a somewhat contested political statement, announcing its allegiance to England.
+Northern Ireland's Coat of Arms uses the Irish Elk in a configuration that makes a somewhat contested political statement, announcing its allegiance to England.
 The classic heraldic formula puts the royal lion of England across from its symbolic colonial spouse, a unicorn for Scotland, a stag once represented all of Ireland, the classic red dragon of Wales, and even, wonderfully, a penguin in the case of the British Antarctic Territory. (other notable pairings with the English lion: a Chinese dragon in Hong Kong, a tiger for one of the princely states that now comprise Gujarat in India, a gnu in one of the South African provinces, a Kangaroo in New South Wales, Australia.)